Automating Adjudication of Cardiovascular Events Using Large Language Models: Discussion

 Our research also carries significant practical implications for clinical trial operations.
 Automation of the adjudication process has the potential to drastically reduce the time and costs associated with clinical trials\cite{topol2019,esteva2019}.
 By substantially reducing the manual burden of adjudication, this approach may accelerate the drug development process and bring life-saving therapies to patients more quickly.
 Furthermore, the standardized nature of an automated approach can mitigate the inter-reviewer variability and associated biases common in manual adjudication, thus increasing the consistency and reliability of trial outcomes\cite{fleiss1971,landis1977}.
 This standardization can also increase the interpretability of clinical trials through an auditable, AI-driven rationale.

 While this work shows much promise, several limitations must be considered.
 The use of a moderate size dataset limits the generalizability of our findings, and future work should explore application to diverse populations and different types of clinical datasets.
 The performance gap between our system and human experts also suggests that these models may be most effectively implemented as assistive tools, helping humans make informed decisions, instead of fully autonomous systems.
 Moreover, a key challenge remains in addressing LLM hallucinations or reasoning that are incorrect or unsupported by the evidence; this will be an important avenue for future work\cite{ji2023}.
+We acknowledge that using an LLM for both generating and binary‐scoring CLEART metrics may introduce bias, oversimplify clinical nuance, and create circularity.

 Future research directions should focus on enhancing the temporal reasoning and relevance assessment capabilities of the system.
 Development of techniques to improve LLMs understanding of time-series data and clinical event sequencing will be crucial.
 Additionally, integration of structured data and knowledge graphs could offer valuable context and enhance reasoning capabilities\cite{hogan2021}.
 Furthermore, exploring hybrid approaches that combine LLMs with traditional machine learning models or rule-based systems may offer a more robust and adaptable solution.
 Finally, it is important that this technology is developed in close consultation with clinicians, regulatory bodies, and relevant stake holders to ensure that ethical and safety consideration are always at the core of the development of automated solutions for clinical applications \cite{jobin2019}.
+In future work, we will calibrate the automated CLEART scorer against expert human ratings on a subset of cases using a 3 or 5-point Likert scale.

 Our study contributes significant evidence supporting the use of LLMs to automate the complex process of clinical endpoint adjudication.
 The system has the potential to improve the efficiency and reliability of clinical trials, while also reducing the variability and bias associated with manual processes.
 The introduction of the CLEART score is a pivotal step towards more robust and transparent evaluation of AI-driven reasoning in clinical decision support.